 Infraction Definition of Infraction Consequences Makes an unfounded charge against authority Accusing a member of a school staff of an act that is unlawful and/or a violation of school rules or policy not supported by evidence.
 False statement(s) or representation about individual(s) that harm the reputation of the individual(s) by demeaning them or deterring others from associating with them.
-Ist Step- Step 1 (may be repeated at the discretion of the administrator) Level 1 and 2 consequences may be assigned as well.
-Parent Contact 1-2 Day Out of School Suspension Conduct Parent Conference Upon Return from Suspension In Parent Contact 3 Day Out of School Suspension Conduct Parent Conference Upon Return from Suspension In Parent Conference Upon Return from Suspension In Parent Contact A Day Out of School Suspension/Recommendation expulsion Conduct Parent Conference Upon Return from Suspension Ath Step: Parent Contact Day Out of School Suspension/ administrator) Level 1 and 2 consequences may be assigned as well.
-Parent Contact Parent Contact Consequences may be assigned as well.
-Parent Contact Conduct Parent Conference
+Ist StepStep 1 (may be repeated at the discretion of the administrator) Level 1 and 2 consequences may be assigned as well.•Parent Contact•1-2 Day Out of School Suspension•Conduct Parent Conference Upon Return from Suspension•Conduct Parent Conference Upon Return from Suspension•Parent Contact•3 Day Out of School Suspension•Conduct Parent Conference Upon Return from Suspension•Conduct Parent Conference Upon Return from Suspension•Conduct Parent Conference Upon Return from Suspension•Parent Contact•4 Day Out of School Suspension/Recommendation expulsion•Conduct Parent Conference Upon Return from Suspension 4th Step: ••Parent Contact•5 Day Out of School Suspension/ administrator) Level 1 and 2 consequences may be assigned as well.•Parent Contact•1-2 Day Out of School Suspension/ administrator) Level 1 and 2 consequences may be assigned as well.•Parent Contact•1-2 Day Out of School Suspension•Conduct Parent Conference